BOARD OF DIRECTORS MEETING

 Income (Loss) From Garage: $19,523

 Total Surplus/(Deficit): ($29,890)

 Business and Activities – Property Manager Tim Patricio will review current business and activities of interest.

-Engineer’s Report – Property Manager Tim Patricio will review items of interest from Maintenance.
+Engineer’s Report – Property Manager Tim Patricio will review activity of interest from the Maintenance team.

 Recent Sales Activity – Property Manager Tim Patricio will review the most recent Sales.
 The current Sales & Lease reports are attached to the meeting report for Board review.